 Before she could react, he backed her up against her door, his body pressing in close, and he did what he’d been dying to do ever since the day he’d first laid eyes on her.

 And this time it wasn’t some act he was putting on for the assholes giving P.J. a hard time, nor was he stopping anytime soon.

-Shades of Gray is in the series The KGI Series
+Shades of Gray is Book 6 in the KGI Series